 - Fieldwork projects in collaboration with local professional organisations

 - Publication of a nationally renowned specialist journal

 - Maintenance of its own library with a fine, wide-ranging collection of books

-The events and facilities of the Society are open to the general public.
+Society events are open to the general public.

 Professor Francis Haverfield, who published the first catalogue of Roman stones from Chester in the Society’s Journal

 Hugh Thompson, Curator of the Grosvenor Museum, excavating Chester amphitheatre in the 1960s.
 The Society bought part of the amphitheatre site in the 1930s to safeguard it from development

 Society volunteers starting excavation at Heronbridge in 2002